-A dataflow programming language designed for humans and AI.
+A Turing-complete dataflow programming language designed for humans and AI.
 Programs are graphs of nodes and threads — readable at a glance, writable with minimal context.

 cotton fabric printed in various colours and designs with distinctive borders.